 Swaps & Substitutions

-I love the combination of fig, rosemary, and pecans, but don't feel limited!
+I love the combination of fig, rosemary, and walnuts, but don't feel limited!
 There are SO many fun flavor pairings and combinations you can try here.

-- Substitute brie cheese with a wheel of camembert for a slightly funkier, earthier flavor with a similar texture.
+- Substitute the brie with camembert cheese for a slightly funkier, earthier flavor with a similar texture.

-- Chop up fresh or dried figs and tuck them inside the baked brie.
+- Chop up fresh figs and arrange them on top before baking!

-- Use walnuts or almonds in place of pecans.
+- Use pecans or almonds in place of walnuts.

 Storage & Reheating Instructions